ozanMSFT/pytorch-wiki/PyTorch's-Python-Frontend-Backward-and-Forward-Compatibility-Policy.md

 * numerical accuracy improvements
 * changes to PyTorch's internals
 * changes to module and operator signatures that don't impact users
+* changes to private operations (those starting with an underscore)

 This is especially important for developers building on PyTorch to understand.
 For example, adding a new keyword-only argument with a default value to an operator or module is not a BC-breaking change because PyTorch programs will continue running as before.
 Systems relying on PyTorch's operators and modules should account for this possibility and not depend on the precise form of PyTorch's internals.